Former President Bill Clinton hospitalized for infection but 'on the mend' - KTVZ

 “He was admitted to the ICU for close monitoring and administered IV antibiotics and fluids.
 He remains at the hospital for continuous monitoring,” according to a joint statement Thursday evening from Dr. Alpesh Amin, chair of medicine at UC Irvine Medical Center, and Dr. Lisa Bardack, Clinton’s personal primary physician.
 They said that Clinton was in the ICU for privacy and safety, not because he needs intensive care.

-Clinton is in good spirits, talking to family and staff, and has been up and walking, according to both his doctors and his staff.
+Clinton has been in good spirits, talking to family and staff, and has been up and walking, according to both his doctors and his staff.
+The 42nd President is annoyed that he has to be in the hospital but is chatting and joking, a spokesperson, Angel Urena, said.
+He has two books with him, including Colson Whitehead’s “Harlem Shuffle,” and Hillary Clinton visited with him Friday.

+President Joe Biden also spoke with the former President in a phone call on Friday.

-“After two days of treatment, his white blood cell count is trending down and he is responding to antibiotics well,” the doctors said.
-“We hope to have him go home soon.”
+Clinton’s doctors had said “after two days of treatment, his white blood cell count is trending down and he is responding to antibiotics well,” adding that they “hope to have him go home soon.”

+Urena said in a statement that as of Friday, “all health indicators are trending in the right direction, including his white blood count which has decreased significantly,” and the former President would remain in the hospital overnight to receive further IV antibiotics.

+According to a source familiar with the situation, the kind of antibiotic needed to treat Clinton’s type of infection has to be administered via IV and not orally, which is why he’s remaining in the hospital.

 The former President’s doctors said urologic infections are very common in older people, and they are easily treated, although they can quickly spread to the bloodstream.
-Clinton will be given intravenous antibiotics until Friday, when he will likely be switched to oral antibiotics.
 His vital measurements are all stable, the doctors said.

-Clinton spokesman Angel Urena said Thursday that the former President is “on the mend” and “in good spirits.”
+Urena said Thursday that the former President was “on the mend” and “in good spirits.”

 “On Tuesday evening, President Clinton was admitted to UCI Medical Center to receive treatment for a non-Covid-related infection.
 He is on the mend, in good spirits, and is incredibly thankful to the doctors, nurses, and staff providing him with excellent care,” Urena said.

-Note: This story has been updated with additional reporting Friday.